Picaditas

 What is the difference between masa harina and cornmeal?

-While both cornmeal and masa harina are made from corn that has been ground to a flour, masa harina is made from corn that has been nixtamalized or soaked in lime, which gives masa harina a distinct savory flavor.
-Nixtamalization also makes the nutrients from the corn more readily absorbed by the body.
+Both are made from corn that’s been ground to flour, but masa harina has been nixtamalized (soaked in lime), which gives it a distinct flavor and helps the nutrients from the corn be more readily absorbed by the body.

 How do you eat Mexican sopes?